silverstripe/cwp/docs/en/developer.md

 	apt-get install ttf-mscorefonts-installer ttf-liberation

+If you're on Debian "squeeze" you might need to add `contrib` to the `squeeze` sources in `/etc/apt/sources.list` if the above command cannot find `ttf-mscorefonts-installer`.

 Note the [licensing information](http://www.microsoft.com/typography/RedistributionFAQ.mspx) provided by Microsoft.
 This means those fonts such as Arial can be embedded in the PDF document, provided they are for "Print and preview" only.